yola/omnibus-nginx-openresty/README.md

 $ bundle exec kitchen converge openresty-ubuntu-1204 or openresty-ubuntu-1404
 ```

-Then login to the instance and build the project as described in the Usage
+Then login to the instance and build the project:
-section:

 ```shell
 $ bundle exec kitchen login openresty-ubuntu-1204 or openresty-ubuntu-1404